APB GPIO

 GPIO Data Signals

-• gpio_in[31:0]: External GPIO input values from the physical pins.
+• gpio_in[31:0]: External GPIO input values from the physical pins; provided by external devices.

 • gpio_in_sync[31:0]: Synchronized version of gpio_in, provides the external signals to Advanced timer block.

-• gpio_out[31:0]: Output values driven onto GPIO pins, if configured as outputs.
+• gpio_out[31:0]: Output values driven onto physical GPIO pins, if pin is configured as outputs; provided to external devices.

 Interrupt Signals

-• interrupt[31:0]: Per-pin interrupt outputs, asserted based on edge or level-triggered conditions.
+• interrupt[31:0]: Per-pin interrupt outputs, asserted based on edge or level-triggered conditions; provided to APB Event Controller.